 Since the time of the Geneva translation (an English version published in Paris, 1560), which preceded the famous King James Version, nearly all Bible versions have used this same numbering system.

-Most of the time, the numbering system works well for helping people look up Bible citations.
-Sometimes, however, the verses aren't well divided and this can mislead readers.
-An interesting case appears in Revelation 20:5:
+Most of the time, the numbering system works well for helping people look up scriptures.
+Sometimes, however, the verses are not well divided and this can mislead readers.
+An interesting case appears in the book of Revelation chapter 20.

 "But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection."
-(Revelation 20:5, NKJV throughout)
+(Revelation 20:5)